novak-99/ex/docs/source/Tutorials/Distributions.rst

 We will make it a pointer object so that we can construct a polymorphic implementation.

-THe full list of discrete distributions is available in the documentation, but for this tutorial, we can select the poisson distribution as an example.
+The full list of discrete distributions is available in the documentation, but for this tutorial, we can select the poisson distribution as an example.
 Don't forget to include the corresponding header file for the distribution you choose.

 .. code-block:: cpp